FoalTS/foal/docs/docs/tutorials/multi-user-todo-list/2-the-user-and-todo-models.md

+---
-# The User & Todo Models
+title: The User & Todo Models
+---

 First of all, if you have downloaded the source code of the previous tutorial, compile and run the existing migrations.